wkrix/tour-of-heroes-angular-spring-boot/README.md

 * I edited .angular-cli.json and changed the outDir in the apps section for the Spring Boot backend static resource:
-    ```json
+    ```
         "outDir": "target/client"
     ```

-* For the Spring Boot backend static resource I wrote these lines in client`s pom.xml:
+* For the Spring Boot backend static resource I wrote these lines in the client's pom.xml:
     ```xml
             <resources>
               <resource>